 Some equipment is limited to a single type of exercise while others may offer a variety of exercise options.
 Keep in mind what will motivate or de-motivate you.
 Is the equipment too complicated to adjust?
 Are the exercise options too limited for your advanced exercise program, or are there too many bells and whistles for your basic exercise preferences?

 Basic equipment needs for a home free weight program include:

 You may also be considering a multigym.
 It is more expensive, but it is a good alternative for someone who is just starting out.
-Free weights require you to know certain activities but a multigym is designed to assist you through specific exercises.
-The downside is that a multigym has a limited vareity of exercises, after some time you may feel bored.
+Free weights require you to know certain activities, but a multigym is designed to assist you through specific exercises.
+The downside is that a multigym has a limited variety of exercises, which may leave you feeling bored as you progress.

-Equipment is available at sporting goods stores, discount stores, small athletic equipment retailers, and through websites.
-Visit some stores to find options that feel best for you.
+Equipment is available at sporting goods stores, small athletic equipment retailers, and through websites.
+Visit different stores to find options that feel best for you.

 A cheaper alternative is to work from a book, DVD, or website.

 Remember, too, that if you are starting an exercise program, you may need to talk to your doctor first.
 This is especially true if you are older, have a family history of heart disease, or have other risk factors, like diabetes, obesity, and high blood pressure.

 Always consider safety.
 Use weights and all your equipment properly.
 It is the best way to get the most out of your investment.